One-Shot Method for Computing Generalized Winding Numbers: Validation and Results

+For \emph{random} query points, without a regular grid, we cannot reuse the rays and have to shoot a new ray for each query point.
+In this case, our method is roughly 2x slower for the same accuracy compared to \cite{RobustContainmentQueries2024a}.
+On the same test set, per uniformly sampled query point in the bounding box, our method takes 0.08$\mu s$, while their method takes 0.038$\mu s$.
+We underline, however, that regularly sampled grids of query points are quite common in some applications, including voxelization in 3D or visualization in 2D/3D.

-\new{\paragraph{Parametric with discretized boundary} We validate the accuracy of our one-shot winding number computation for a discretized boundary and compare it with the accuracy of the hierarchical winding number algorithm (HWN) \cite{Jacobson-13-winding} and \cite{barillFastWindingNumbers2018} that use a mesh (Fig.~\ref{fig:accuracy_err}).
+\textbf{Parametric Surfaces.} We validate the accuracy of our one-shot winding number computation for a discretized boundary and compare it with the accuracy of the hierarchical winding number algorithm (HWN) \cite{Jacobson-13-winding} and \cite{barillFastWindingNumbers2018} that use a mesh (Fig.~\ref{fig:accuracy_err}).
 As as simple test case, we took a randomly generated B\'ezier triangle, generated $10^4$ query points evenly in an arbitrary slice, and plotted maximum and mean $\ell_2$ (RMSE) errors \emph{in a logarithmic scale} of our method and theirs as functions of the number of boundary samples and mesh vertices, respectively.
 For the mesh-based methods, we meshed the parametric domain with a regular triangle mesh.
-The horizontal axis indicates the number of boundary edges for our method and their mesh (bottom), and the corresponding number of faces (top).}
+The horizontal axis indicates the number of boundary edges for our method and their mesh (bottom), and the corresponding number of faces (top).

-\new{Even with a small number of boundary edges, our method is quite precise.
+Even with a small number of boundary edges, our method is quite precise.
 Both mesh-based methods, until a certain refinement level, have large maximum errors close to the surface: Each time a query point is on one side of the parametric surface and on the other of the mesh, the winding number will have a wrong sign, yielding a significant error.
 In contrast, the error of our method, even for roughly discretized boundaries, is significantly smaller, noticeable only around the surface boundary, and stems mainly from approximation of the spherical areas.
-Using SOS completely eliminates all others sources of error.}

-\new{As refinement grows, FWN \cite{barillFastWindingNumbers2018}, being an approximation, does not improve.
+Under refinement, FWN \cite{barillFastWindingNumbers2018}, being an approximation, does not improve.
 Our method becomes an order of magnitude more precise than the exact mesh-based \cite{Jacobson-13-winding}; our worst (maximum) error is roughly the same as their average.
 Note that to get to a similar maximum error accuracy as our $1900$ boundary edges, mesh-based methods would need roughly $16.3\cdot 10^6$ faces, taking 0.9Gb in memory.
-Our memory footprint is negligible in comparison (kilobytes).}
+Our memory footprint is negligible in comparison (kilobytes).